mobgen/halo-documentation/pages/cms/users/cms_users_permissions.md

 - **General content**: Handles the permissions related to content creation and modules and the links it has with other modules such as segmentation.
 - **Push notifications**: Handles the permissions for creation and deletion of push templates and notifications.
-Also has the possiblity to enable push notifications in content.
+Also has the possibility to enable push notifications in content.
 - **Core**: Handles the permissions for the main elements of the system like customers, users, apps and custom middlewares.
 - **OAuth**: Handles the permissions for the authentications server and some essential user management operations.
 It is linked in many cases with the authentication module.
 - **Authentication**: Handles permissions with the tokens attaching them to the roles, apps and its access rights and the access to custom content elements.
-- **Segmentation**: Hanldes the permissions to create segmentation tags that then can be attached to content or notifications.
+- **Segmentation**: Handles the permissions to create segmentation tags that then can be attached to content or notifications.
 Also handles business helpers like the statistics or the application devices.
 - **Media**: Handles permissions with the media module that allows you to upload content to cloudinary services.
 - **Others**: Here it comes other permissions related to different elements in the system that can be traversal